 Can I improve my balance without joining a gym?

 Absolutely!
-Many balance exercises can be done at home, such as standing on one leg or practicing heel-to-toe walks.
+Many balance exercises, such as standing on one leg or practicing heel-to-toe walks, can be done at home.
 Online videos and apps also offer guided routines tailored for seniors.

 Are there specific shoes that help with balance?

-Yes, wearing properly fitted shoes with non-slip soles and good arch support is vital.
+Yes, it is vital to wear properly fitted shoes with non-slip soles and good arch support.
 Avoid high heels or slippers without backs, as they increase instability.

 How do medications affect balance?